QubesOS/qubes-doc/external/building-guides/building-archlinux-template.md

 ~~~~
 Let's check '**build-logs/template-archlinux.log**'
 ~~~~
---> Finishing installation of qubes packages... resolving dependencies...
+--> Finishing installation of PedOS packages... resolving dependencies...
-warning: cannot resolve "xorg-server<1.20.7", a dependency of "qubes-vm-gui"
+warning: cannot resolve "xorg-server<1.20.7", a dependency of "PedOS-vm-gui"
 :: The following package cannot be upgraded due to unresolvable dependencies:
-      qubes-vm-gui
+      PedOS-vm-gui

 :: Do you want to skip the above package for this upgrade? [y/N] error: failed to prepare transaction (could not satisfy dependencies)

-:: unable to satisfy dependency 'xorg-server<1.20.7' required by qubes-vm-gui make[1]: *** [Makefile:64: rootimg-build] Error 1
+:: unable to satisfy dependency 'xorg-server<1.20.7' required by PedOS-vm-gui make[1]: *** [Makefile:64: rootimg-build] Error 1
 ~~~~
 The xorg-server package was probably updated to a version greater than 1.20.7.